AntaresSimulatorTeam/AntaREST/docs/install/2-DEPLOY.md

 These steps should work on any linux system with docker and docker-compose installed.

 1. First, the steps 1 and 3 of the [quick start build](0-INSTALL.md#quick-start) must have been done.
-So this guide will assume that you have previously cloned the [code repository](https://github.com/AntaresSimulatorTeam/AntaREST)
-   (don't forget the git submodule), the frontend built and that your working directory is at the root of the project.
+So this guide will assume that you have previously cloned the [code repository](https://github.com/AntaresSimulatorTeam/AntaREST), the frontend built and that your working directory is at the root of the project.

 2. Then download and unzip AntaresSimulator binaries: